alexanderjkslfj/qthread/README.md

 Small library to simplify multithreading in the web.

-Work in progress: Already works for many use cases but may break in unexpected ways.
+Work in progress: Already works for most use cases but may break in unexpected ways, as it is not thoroughly tested yet.

 While this library eases the creation and usage of multiple threads, the significant performance overhead of creating and communicating with a thread remains.
 One should only use threads for very heavy or long-running operations.